 1. Online Registration: Duke Continuing Studies’ website makes it easy for you to register!
 Go to www.learnmore.duke.edu, click on “Student Login,” enter your registration user name and password, and then click “Continue.”
 Close to 90% of OLLI members register online because it is fastest way to register and it increases the likelihood that you will get your first choice classes.

-OLLI members registering for classes held on Saturday, Sunday, Monday and Tuesday will register on DAY 1 of Registration –Tuesday, December 4.
+OLLI members registering for classes held on Saturday, Sunday, Monday and Tuesday will register on day one of Registration – Thursday, March 28.

-OLLI members registering for classes held on Wednesday, Thursday and Friday will register on DAY 2 of Registration – Wednesday, December 5.
+OLLI members registering for classes held on Wednesday, Thursday and Friday will register on day two of Registration – Friday, March 29.

 Registration will open at 9 am both days.

-Requests for refunds for dropped courses must be received by the end of the first week of classes (January 11, 2019).
+Requests for refunds for dropped courses must be received by the end of the first week of classes.
 After that time, no refunds will be issued except in the event of an emergency, at the discretion of OLLI at Duke staff.
 There will be a $20 service charge per course dropped.
 If a course is cancelled by OLLI at Duke, no charge will be incurred by members.
 Please note: Membership dues are nonrefundable.

 Activities & Calendar

 Activities are an integral part of the OLLI program, providing opportunities to learn and socialize outside the classroom.
 If you have general questions or suggestions for activities, call Kathy Parrish at 919-681-3476.
 If you want to find out more about any of the listed groups, please contact the coordinator for that activity.

 OLLI Instructors' Appreciation Reception on Sunday, April 28 from 3:00 to 5:00 pm